RedlineResearch/floorplan/README.md

 stack exec flp [path/to/layout.flp] [path/to/generated.rs]
 ```

+### Rust

-Note that in order to subsequently build a Rust file generated in this manner,
+Note that to build a Rust file generated in this manner,
 you must include the `flp-framework` to your Cargo dependencies, and `flp-compiler`
 to your cargo build-dependencies.
-The later is simply a wrapper for calling out
+The latter is simply a wrapper for calling out
 to the (already stack-installed) flp compiler, and the framework crate contains
 necessary macros and address types that generated Rust code uses.

 The skeleton of a Rust cargo project is given in the `genrs/` directory of this
 repo, which can be copied over and modified to support the needs of a memory
 manager other than immix-rust.

+### C/C++

+C/C++ output is under active development.
+Regardless of which output type is chosen
+(`.c`, `.h`, or `.hpp`), the compiler will output the same C-like code.
+This is
+expected to work with a recent version of the Clang compiler, but will likely work
+just as fine under a modern verison of GCC.

+When reporting an issue with the C output mode of the Floorplan compiler, please
+check first or have a reasonable belief that the same issue happens with Clang.
+Modifications to the compiler which tailor the output to different C compilers are
+more than welcome, but we intend to primarily support Clang as a backend toolchain.

 ## Dependencies